Do you think improving your skills as a freelancer is important? We think it is!

 - Create a schedule for yourself: A schedule will guide you on how to learn and practicalize your new skills.
-For example, you can dedicate two hours daily to taking a new course and then spend your weekends practicing what you’ve learnt.
+For example, you can dedicate two hours daily to taking a new course and then spend your weekends practicing what you’ve learned.

 - Set goals for yourself: When you have a goal, it becomes easier to upskill effectively because then you’d be working towards achieving something.
-Your goals could be based on the number of courses you want to take, number of new skills you want to hone, a certain certification you want to get, and so on.
+Your goals could be based on the number of courses you want to take, the number of new skills you want to hone, a certain certification you want to get, and so on.

 - Stay organized and keep track of your progress: Don’t allow distractions and mix-ups.
 Let your working hours not clash with your learning hours.
 Then make sure to keep track of how far along you are.